 Despite the lack of crumble, the white chocolate yogurt custard worked tremendously well.
 It made a fantastic dessert in its own right.
 I served it cold in individual bowls with a little grated white chocolate on top.
-It was such a lovely tangy and creamy custard and, wise up custard skin haters, it didn’t form a skin.
+It was such a lovely smooth, creamy and tangy custard.
+And, wise up custard skin haters, it didn’t form a skin.
 I can see this being made again.

 Thanks go to Total Greek Yogurt for sending me a “cool” bag containing some of their delicious full fat Greek yogurt.
 I’m a big fan and use it a lot, both in my baking and with savoury dishes.
 It’s a lovely treat on breakfast muesli or granola too.
 You can find recipes for an easy vegan honey almond granola, gluten-free granola or chocolate granola here on Tin and Thyme.

-I’m familiar with the 500g tub and the smaller 170g size but I hadn’t realised until I was sent one, that they do a 1k tub too – how wonderful is that?
+I’m familiar with the 500g tub and the smaller 170g size but I hadn’t realised until I was sent one, that they do a one kilo tub too.
+How wonderful is that?

 - 2 egg yolks (large)

 - 50 g white chocolate